-One of the fantastic advantages to the green roof design is that they reduce rainwater runoff from the roof.
+One of the fantastic advantages of the green roof design is that it reduces rainwater runoff from the roof.
 However, you will still need to clean out your gutters from time to time as you would with a regular roof.
-It is recommended that you check and clear your guttering two times a year; once in the spring and once in the autumn.
-Due to the nature of a green roof you may also see an increase in foliage in the gutters that also need clearing out, so it really is about just keeping an eye out to prevent any potential problems.
+It is recommended that you check and clear your gutters two times a year; once in the spring and once in the autumn.
+Due to the nature of a green roof, you may also see an increase in foliage in the gutters that also need clearing out, so it really is about just keeping an eye out to prevent any potential problems.

 An irrigation system is used to water crops with controlled amounts of water to promote healthy and consistent growth.
 They are not necessary to install with a green roof, although they can be helpful to ensure that your plants are always adequately watered and to reduce the workload for yourself.

 If you do have an irrigation system this will need to be checked from time to time to ensure that everything is working correctly and to see if the timer batteries need replacing.